-Yes, a coin can be used as a guitar pick, long or short term.
+Yes, a coin can be used as a guitar pick, long or short-term.
 The sound will be different from any plastic or molded pick, but it may be a tone that you like.

 Can You Use a Coin as a Guitar Pick?

 The first thing many guitarists wonder is if using a coin as a plectrum will be bad for the strings.
 You know that it is much stiffer than a regular pick, and striking the string would create more friction.
-And you would be correct by this conclusion.
+And you would be correct in this conclusion.

 Using a coin as a pick is indeed harder on the strings.
 And in some cases, the coin will break thinner strings, but perhaps not as much as you would think.
-There have been many players who have used metal picks, even coins, and didn’t have as much trouble as you would think.
+There have been many players who have used metal picks.
+Even coins!
+And didn’t have as much trouble as you would think.

 So this makes it possible to use a coin as a pick.
-And if it turns out that you like the sound, then the extra string changes will be well worth it if that is what needs to be done.
+And if it turns out that you like the sound, then the extra string changes will be well worth it.
+If that is what needs to be done.